Dancheg97/tradebits/README.md

 - `Hash` - take a hash from value
 - `Sign` - sign a byte message using private key bytes
 - `Verify` - verify byte message by sign using public key bytes
-- `Sign` - Create random 64 bytes for some adress
+- `Rand` - Create random 64 bytes for some adress

 ## Lock